jhawcroft/cinsimp-web/GENERAL-TODO.md

 	opening a URL, playing a sound (stack resources), playing a movie Alternately, a visual effect window to accompany the Link button.
 * Button link to?
+	Will need xTalk referencing expressions to do this properly, but have started a class called TaskScripter which does most of the hardwork for script modification.

 * Protect stack [DONE]
   * will need to use challenge-response cookies and timeouts for additional security